What is a pest plant?

-We use a multi-faceted approach when working with Northlanders to combat pest plants and stop them spreading.
-Education and advice to the public, incentives such as supporting Landcare groups, rules for property owners and undertaking control work are all part of the NRC strategy for pest plant control.
+The regional council uses a multi-faceted approach when working with Northlanders to combat pest plants and stop them spreading.
+Education and advice to the public, incentives such as supporting Landcare groups, rules for property owners and undertaking control work, are all part of our strategy for pest plant control.

 Spray and manual control

-Using machines and labourers to cut down or remove the plants can control some pest plants.
+Using machines and labourers to cut down and stump, treat or remove the plants can control some pest plants.
 However, cutting often doesn't kill plants and in some cases may make them grow faster.
 Sometimes spraying is needed in awkward spots or when the infestation is too large or difficult to be reached by labourers.
-NRC staff can help with advice on the best methods to use.
-Some weeds respond best to control at certain times of year.
-Spraying or cutting back at other times of year might not work as well and result in wasted spray, money and effort.
+Regional council staff can help with advice on the best methods to use.
+Some weeds respond best to control at certain times of the year.
+Spraying or cutting back at other times of the year might not work as well and result in wasted spray, money and effort.

-Sometimes scientists introduce a range of different biological control agents to target the same pest plant so as to get a better effect.
-An example would be the five different biological control agents that have been imported to target one of New Zealand's worst pest plants - gorse.
-They are the gorse spider mite, gorse thrips, gorse seed weevil, gorse pod moth and colonial hard shoot moth.
+Sometimes scientists introduce a range of different biological control agents to target the same pest plant.
+An example would be the five agents that have been imported to target one of New Zealand's worst pest plants - gorse.
+They are the gorse spider mite, gorse thrip, gorse seed weevil, gorse pod moth and colonial hard shoot moth.

 Gorse spider mite

-Gorse thrips do not have wings and spread by walking or blowing on to neighbouring bushes.
+Gorse thrips spread by walking or blowing on to neighbouring bushes.
 The tiny insects tend to stay in one place and infestations can take years to move only a few metres.
-If a bush becomes overpopulated, gorse thrips will occasionally produce winged offspring that can fly away and start new colonies.
+If a bush becomes overpopulated, gorse thrips can occasionally produce winged offspring that fly away and start new colonies.

-These insects come from Europe and they were one of the first biological control agents to be introduced to New Zealand.
-Gorse seed weevils were first imported between 1931 and 1946.
+These insects come from Europe and were one of the first biological control agents to be introduced to New Zealand, having been imported between 1931 and 1946.

 Colonial hard shoot moth

-A newcomer to the battle against gorse is the colonial hard shoot moth.
-This was introduced to trial sites at Ruakaka in November last year.
-Biosecurity officers hope the moth will become established so colonies can be introduced in other areas.
+A newcomer to the battle against gorse is the colonial hard shoot moth, which biosecurity officers hope will become established so colonies can be introduced throughout Northland.

-Agapanthus.
-There are many plants that have the potential to become pest plants in Northland - including many that are on the verge of that classification already.
+There are many plants that have the potential to become pest plants in Northland and many of these are on the verge of that classification already.